ScrappyHub/rooted-platform/governance/ROOTED_GOVERNANCE_INDEX.md

 - Must never conflict with law
 - Must implement law exactly
 - Can evolve only if law allows it

+## 📄 Docs References (Non-Law)
+These documents are NOT law, but provide canonical implementation intent:

+- `/docs/ROOTED_CIVIC_SPONSORSHIP_SLOTS.md` (Optional; Founder-controlled; never required for production)

 ---